Roger Island River

 The Roger Island River is a small tidal estuary between Ipswich and Rowley, Massachusetts.
 It is a southern branch of the larger Rowley River passing around Roger Island.

-Roger Island River is navigable for small craft, and home to bass, shad, alewives.
-Its banks are lined with tidal salt marshes, and abound in clams.
+Roger Island River is navigable for small craft, and home to bass, shad, and alewives.
+Its banks are lined with tidal salt marshes and abound in clams.
 Today the river is popular for kayaking.